mmibbetson/challenge-week/README.md

 ## Project Leadership

-There are 3 designated organisers & arbitrators for the event, with varying levels of involvement.
+There are 3 designated organisers & judges for the event, with varying levels of involvement.
 The intent behind this structure is to minimise the time required by senior resources, while still providing a support structure to the primary organiser and preventing decision impasses.
-All three arbitrators are expected to understand the problem well, and be familiar with the possible approaches to solving it.
+All three judges are expected to understand the problem well, and be familiar with the possible approaches to solving it.

-### Primary Arbitrator
+### Primary Judge

 Serves as the primary event organiser, problem designer, and judge for solution submissions.
 This person is expected to perform all possible organisational duties within their power, requesting assistance from external operational resources where necessary.

-### Secondary Arbitrator
+### Secondary Judge

 Serves as a secondary problem designer and an equal judge for solution submissions.
 This person is not expected to perform organisational duties, but is required to be present at the kickoff event.

-### Tertiary Arbitrator
+### Tertiary Judge

 Serves as a tie-breaker for any organisational or judging decisions which require one.
 This person need only have minimal participation in the event that is required, and need not be present for the kickoff event.